pixxiti/oax/README.md

-# Zoddy
+# OAX

 **ky + oas + zod = typesafe api clients**

-Zoddy is a TypeScript-first API client generator that creates fully type-safe HTTP clients with runtime validation using Zod schemas.
+OAX is a TypeScript-first API client generator that creates fully type-safe HTTP clients with runtime validation using Zod schemas.
 It combines the power of OpenAPI specifications, Zod validation, and the ky HTTP client for a seamless development experience.

 ## Features